Efficient Tracking of Sparse Signals via an Earth Mover's Distance Dynamics Regularizer

-In this section, we apply EMD-DF to the problem of spectrum estimation from neurophysiology recordings.
-Oscillatory behavior is prominent in neural recordings in a variety of settings and is thought to be a fundamental phenomenon in brain function.
-There is great interest in the neuroscience community to understand the functional role of these oscillations \cite{Cornelissen2015AgedependentElectroencephalogramEEG,Aru2015UntanglingCrossfrequencyCoupling}.
+In this section, we apply EMD-DF to the problem of spectrum estimation in neurophysiology recordings.
+Oscillatory behavior is prominent in a variety of neural recording settings and there is great interest in the neuroscience community to understand the functional role of these oscillations \cite{Cornelissen2015AgedependentElectroencephalogramEEG,Aru2015UntanglingCrossfrequencyCoupling}.

 In many studies, the tools used for spectral analysis of neural recordings are based on the classical short-time Fourier transform (STFT).
 The time and frequency resolution of such techniques is thus limited by the uncertainty principle which prevents simultaneously achieving high frequency and time resolution.
-Here, we study how higher TF resolution may be obtained by imposing a sparsity model on the data and using EMD-DF for recovery in an overcomplete DFT dictionary.
+Here, we study how higher time-frequency (TF) resolution may be obtained by imposing a sparsity model on the data and using EMD-DF for recovery in an overcomplete DFT dictionary.

-In particular, we study the phenomenon of oscillation phase coupling in the theta (4-7 Hz) and gamma (30-80 Hz) bands which is observed in tasks such as memory consolidation and learning of item-context associations \cite{Schack2002PhaseCoupling, Canolty2006HighGammaPower, Jensen2007CrossFreqCoupling, Tort2009ThetaGamma, Belluscio2012CrossFreqPhase}.
-We begin by generating synthetic data so that we have a ground truth against which to compare various sparse recovery algorithms.
-We generate data which consists of two components: a theta band frequency and a gamma band frequency which is modulated by that same theta frequency.
-More precisely, our simulated data are defined by \ifspliteqn